Colmar hidden Christmas Courtyard with people walking and Christmas decorations seen down the street of the old village

 Wrapping Things Up: Discover Real Colmar Christmas Magic

-Colmar may be famous for its picture-perfect Christmas markets, but its true heart beats quietly behind ivy-covered archways and tucked-away courtyards glowing with fairy lights.
-These hidden gems offer a glimpse into the town’s most intimate and enchanting holiday traditions.
+Colmar may be famous for its picture-perfect Christmas markets, but it’s true heart beats quietly behind ivy-covered archways and tucked-away courtyards glowing with fairy lights.
+These seven hidden Christmas markets offer a glimpse into the town’s most intimate and enchanting holiday traditions.

 So, as you wander the cobbled streets, let curiosity be your compass.
 Turn down the quiet alley, peek behind the wooden gate, and you just might stumble upon your own secret corner of Christmas magic.
 Because in Colmar, the most unforgettable moments are the ones you weren’t looking for.